bmolnar91/workbook/module_oop.md

 #### When you use method overriding, can you throw fewer exceptions in the subclass than in the parent class?
 Why?
-If the superclass method declares an exception, subclass overridden method can declare same, subclass exception or no exception but cannot declare parent exception.
+Yes.
+See below.

 #### When you use method overriding, can you throw more exceptions in the subclass than in the parent class?
 Why?
 Unchecked exceptions: Yes.

 Checked exceptions: The overriding method must NOT throw checked exceptions that are new or broader than those declared by the overridden method.
-For example, a method that declares a FileNotFoundException cannot be overridden by a method that declares a SQLException, Exception, or any other non-runtime exception unless it's a subclass of FileNotFoundException.
+For example, a method that declares a `FileNotFoundException` cannot be overridden by a method that declares a `SQLException`, `Exception`, or any other non-runtime exception unless it's a subclass of FileNotFoundException.

 #### What does "final" mean in case of a variable, method or a class?
-IN PROGRESS

-Use the 'final' keyword to mark a variable constant, so that it can be assigned only once.
+Use the `final` keyword to mark a *variable* constant, so that it can be assigned only once.
-    public static final double PI = 3.14;

-Methods and classes can also be marked final.
+*Methods* and *classes* can also be marked final.
-    - methods: can't be overridden
+  * methods: can't be overridden
-    - classes: can't be subclassed
+  * classes: can't be subclassed

 #### What is the super keyword?
-IN PROGRESS

-You can access the superclass from the subclass using the 'super' keyword.
+You can access the *superclass* from the *subclass* using the `super` keyword.
-For example, super.var accesses the var member of the superclass.
+For example, `super.var` accesses the `var` member of the superclass.

-The super keyword is similar to this keyword.
+The `super` keyword is similar to `this` keyword.
 It is mainly used to:
 * differentiate the members of superclass from the members of subclass, if they have same names
 * invoke the superclass constructor from subclass